AI Agents

 Your Goal should include:

-Notice how it's specific about what the agent does (suggests destinations, creates itineraries, handles bookings) rather than being generic.
+Notice how it's specific about what the agent does (helps with technical issue, suggests destinations, creates itineraries, etc.) rather than being generic.
 This clarity helps the Supervisor understand exactly when to delegate travel-related requests to this agent.

-The more specific and comprehensive your Goal, the better the Supervisor can route appropriate requests to your agent.
+The more specific and comprehensive the goal, the better the Supervisor can route appropriate requests.

 Instructions